-You don’t have to spend a bundle on Halloween to enjoy all the fun when you can make costumes like these.
+You don’t have to spend a bundle on Halloween to enjoy all the fun when you can make cheap Halloween costumes for kids like these.
 There’s no sewing required for this cute fruit costume.
 All you need is 1 to 1½ yards of felt, a ruler, and scissors.
 In addition to these DIY Halloween costumes for kids, you can also save some dough with these great DIY Halloween decorations that are easy and inexpensive.

 Teenage Mutant Ninja Turtles

 Buy green sweats for your little crime fighter (or white ones and dye them green).
 Cut out yellow felt for the chest and colored bandanas for elbow and knee pads.
 For the shell, spray paint a roasting pan brown.
 Cut slits on the sides and run a ribbon through it for a belt.
 If your grown-up boy wants to dress up for the holiday too, here are some Halloween costumes for men he’ll love.

-The Pippi Longstocking costume is a perfect DIY costume for girls with long hair.
+Pippi Longstocking makes a perfect DIY costume for girls with long hair.
 Start with a striped top, denim skirt, and, of course, tall striped socks.
 Twist two to four pipe cleaners together (the thicker the hair, the more pipe cleaners you’ll need) and make braids around the pipe cleaners to make them stick out.
-Don’t forget Pippi’s freckles!
-These are our 17 favorite Halloween makeup ideas.
+These are our favorite Halloween makeup ideas.

 Trace electrical tape on a plain white outfit for the body, use a paper plate for the face, and you have your own living stick figure.
-In addition to being a great costume for kids, a stick figure family is also one of our favorite group Halloween costumes.
+In addition to being great DIY Halloween costumes for kids, a stick figure family is also one of our favorite group Halloween costume ideas.

 Rip a white bed sheet into strips (ripping makes it look more authentic than cutting) and wrap, wrap, wrap.
 To give them a dingy color, soak them in coffee water for an hour.
 Make sure your mummy is wearing white under his or her wrappings.
-A mummy costume is a classic, just like these adorable vintage Halloween costumes that your kids can still wear today!
+Mummy costumes are classic DIY Halloween costumes for kids, just like the most popular Halloween costumes from the year you were born.

 Alfred Hitchcock’s ‘The Birds’

 Even if your child hasn’t seen the Hitchcock classic, this Melanie Daniels costume is too good to pass up.
 All you need are some fake crows, white gloves, and sunglasses, and your little star is fighting off bird attacks in Bodega Bay.
 And don’t miss the best Halloween party games to get you in the spooky spirit.

 Carefully pin white and pink balloons to a white shirt and pants to turn your kid into a walking bubble bath.
 Don’t forget to include a rubber duck for extra bath time fun.

-Let your child embrace his or her inner artiste with this creative outfit.
+Let your child embrace their inner artiste with this creative outfit.
 To make the paintbrush hat, poke strong broom bristles into a styrofoam disc (use glue for added stability) and attach the disc to a crown of poster board.
 Color a giant paint palette, and let the paint master go to work.

 Box of tissues

 Turn a cardboard box into a decorative tissue box, like Reader’s Digest’s features editor Andy Simmons’ daughter has done here.
 Just add wrapping paper and sheets of white tissue paper for an easy (and funny!)
 DIY Halloween costume for kids.

 Fill a clear trash bag with small colored balloons for your jelly beans.
 Make sure not to fill the bag too much so your kid still has room to move around.
-Tape on a Jelly Belly logo, and your costume is good enough to eat!
+Tape on a Jelly Belly logo and your costume is good enough to eat!
 If you’ve got a little one on the way, check out these great pregnancy Halloween costume ideas.

 Outfit your trick-or-treater in black pants, black shoes, and a black-and-white striped shirt.
 Add a black hat and a black eye mask, and craft a “money bag” out of a burlap sack.
-The sack doubles as place for your child to stash her loot—of candy, that is.
-Check out these facts about Halloween goodies you never knew.
+The sack doubles as a place for your child to stash her loot—of candy, that is.

 Toy army guy